 Listen, I’m not complaining.
 But sometimes I enjoy going back to the time before Florida got civilized.
-I go to the Smallwood Store on the island of Chokoloskee, the western gateway of Everglades National Park, and talk to Ted Smallwood.
+I go to the Smallwood Store on the island of Chokoloskee, the western gateway of Everglades National Park. and talk to Lynn Smallwood.

 Lynn's granddaddy, Ted Smallwood, opened his store in 1906.
 Chokoloskee was frontier, without electricity, running water, or even a bridge.
 You lived on the mosquito-infested mangrove island or you came by boat, and when it was hot outside it was suffocating inside Smallwood’s.
 When the breeze died down, the Swamp Angels – that’s what the old Gladesmen called the salt marsh mosquitoes – flew through those screenless windows and drew blood.

 It isn’t much different now.
 Inside the store, even on a warm December afternoon, you may sweat or slap a Swamp Angel.
 Ted passed away in 1951 before Lynn was born, though a burly mannequin of his likeness watches fiercely from a rocking chair.
 In the 21st century, his legacy is a museum rather than a place to buy salted mullet from a barrel, a side of bacon, or feathers from a roseate spoonbill.
 But I always come home with stories about Ted, the Seminole Indians and even wicked Mister Watson.